What Is Data Enrichment & How to Use it to Find Better Leads

 You also realize that businesses between 10 and 25 employees are your sweet spot; at that point, they have solid funding but haven’t scaled to the point where they have a designer on staff.

 This is excellent information for lead scoring purposes.
-Your sales team can identify a marketing firm with 23 employees and know that they hit a jackpot.
+Your sales team can identify a marketing firm with 23 employees and know they have hit the jackpot.

 But how exactly will they know that “Jake James, jakejames@gmail.com” belongs to that marketing firm with 23 employees?